How To Create A Gallery Wall At Home

 - Keep your prints in a formal grid format for a traditional look

-- For an off-the-cuff appearance, begin in the center and make your way outwards
+- For an off-the-cuff appearance, begin in the centre and make your way outwards

 - For a salon-inspired finish, mix and match different mediums, styles & frames

 - Hanging over a bed or sofa?
-Align your layout with the center of the headboard or backrest
+Align your layout with the centre of the headboard or backrest

 - Try keeping larger pieces towards the bottom to ensure it feels lighter on top